 - senator

-Use the United States map to mark important places in the life of George Washington and Abraham Lincoln as you learn about them.
+Map Skills: Use this free United States map to mark important places in the life of George Washington and Abraham Lincoln as you learn about them.

 George Washington’s Favorite Foods